-Anti-smoking policies for adults also reduce kids' smokingJune 20th, 2011 in Health /
+Anti-smoking policies for adults also reduce kids' smokingJune 20, 2011 in Medicine & Health / Health

 When governments use comprehensive, well-funded tobacco control programs to reduce adult smoking, they also reduce smoking among adolescents.
 This bonus effect is an important factor to consider as policymakers face pressure to reduce spending on anti-smoking programs.